d-huliu/d-huliu/README.md

 ### Hi there, I'm David Hu-Liu 👋

-I'm a Developer and a student @ UWaterloo studying CS I'm most interested in Full-Stack development along with Machine Learning/Data Science.
-I hope to one day utilize these technologies society forces me to learn, and actually create innovative projects that could help other people.
+I'm a Developer, and a student @ UWaterloo studying CS.
+I'm most interested in Full-Stack development along with Machine Learning/Data Science.
+I hope to one day utilize technologies learned, to create innovative projects that could help other people.

 🔭 I’m currently working on
 - My Personal Portfolio